ShahierNashaat/linkedin-clone/README.md

 > Project that is a clone from linkedin website that enabels you to make connections and post jobs.

-This is a website that displaying an updated data about COVID cases in every country and in every region in the country if it was available.
+This is a website that enables you to create a profile that you can share your achievements on it, make connections with other people and post jobs.

 ## Built With